Fresh Apple Smoothie – Easy, 5 Minute Recipe!

 Dietitian Nutrition Notes

 • SPECIAL DIETS.
 This recipe is gluten-free, vegetarian, DASH, and MIND diet friendly.
-Use plant-based milk for a vegan option.
+Use plant-based milk for a vegan or dairy-free option.

 Fresh Apple Smoothie Recipe